EVBic/EVBic/README.md

-- 👋 Hi, I’m Maria Eva Bichi
+- Hi, I’m Maria Eva Bichi
-- 👀 I’m interested in Sentiment analysis, Data understanding, Data engineering, Chatbot and many more
+- I’m passionate about data analytics, particularly in the context of Power BI.
+My interests span across Sentiment Analysis, Data Understanding, and Data Engineering.
+I’m also intrigued by the development and functionality of Chatbots, among other things.
-- 🌱 I’m currently learning Data Science
+- I’m currently learning Data Science
-- 📫 Reach me at bichimeva@gmail.com
+- Reach me at bichimeva@gmail.com

 <h3> 🛠 𝗠𝘆 𝗧𝗲𝗰𝗸 𝗦𝘁𝗮𝗰𝗸 </h3>